 Asset Managers have been moving from Condition based to a Service Continuity based Asset Management Planning.
-They have been working closely with Council to determine the Community's Expectations and Levels of Service for key asset classes, which has been reflected in the Asset Management Operational Plans and the subsequent projects currently under construction and in the budget for 2022/23.
-However, over the next twelve months Council is working through a confirmation process of the Asset Structures and Hierarchy and Levels of Service to ensure that the upgrade component of the renewal program is financially affordable and sustainable in the long term, particularly with respect to current inflationary pressures, which is seeing the cost of construction and raw materials increase by in some cases over 20%.
+They have been working closely with Council to determine the Community's Expectations and Levels of Service for key asset classes, which will be reflected in the Asset Management Operational Plans and the subsequent projects currently under construction and in the budget for 2022/23.
+Council is working through a confirmation process of the Asset Structures and Hierarchy and Levels of Service to ensure that the upgrade component of the renewal program is financially affordable and sustainable in the long term, particularly with respect to current inflationary pressures, which is seeing the cost of construction and raw materials increase by in some cases over 20%.